cepcema/PFF_overview_2024/README.md

 * **Interactive BI Dashboard**: Developed an interactive and user-friendly dashboard that transforms raw data into visually compelling insights, providing users with the ability to explore and discover key findings.

-* **Key Performance Metrics**: Implemented visualizations for critical metrics such as sales, quantity, average delivery days, and identified top-profit and loss customers for quick and informed decision-making.
+* **Key Performance Metrics**: Implemented visualizations for critical metrics such as Ratings, quantity, average values, and identified top-performance products for quick and informed decision-making.

-* **Market and Segment Analysis**: Visualized the sum of sales by market and segment to offer insights into performance variations across different market segments.
+* **Market and Segment Analysis**: Visualized the Stocks by rating and type to offer insights into performance variations across different sectors.

-* **Regional Insights**: Utilized map visualizations to analyze the sum of sales by region, providing a geographical perspective on sales distribution and performance.

-* **Time Slicer**: Incorporated dynamic time features, allowing users to analyze trends over different periods and facilitating a comprehensive understanding of temporal patterns in the data.
+* **Slicer**: Incorporated stock-type features, allowing users to analyze trends over different periods and facilitating a comprehensive understanding of temporal patterns in the data.

   ## Summary
-This Power BI Dashboard project serves as a robust tool for unraveling the story within the Global Superstore dataset.
-By seamlessly integrating, cleansing, and modeling data, we've created an interactive dashboard that not only visualizes key metrics but empowers users to derive actionable insights.
-From market segmentation to regional performance, the dashboard provides a user-friendly interface for a comprehensive exploration of business dynamics.
-As we navigate through the touchpoints, it becomes evident that this repository is more than a collection of visualizations—it's a gateway to informed decision-making and a deeper understanding of the intricacies driving business success.
+This Power BI Dashboard initiative stands as a powerful instrument for unraveling the narrative embedded within the PFF (Preferred Stock ETF) fund holdings.
+Through seamless integration, meticulous data cleansing, and sophisticated modeling, I have crafted an interactive dashboard that not only presents crucial metrics but also empowers users to extract actionable insights.
+From the breakdown of sector allocations to the individual performance of preferred stocks, the dashboard offers an intuitive interface for a comprehensive exploration of the PFF fund's dynamics.
+As we navigate through the various facets, it becomes apparent that this dashboard transcends mere visualizations—it serves as a gateway to informed decision-making and a profound understanding of the factors steering the performance of the preferred stock portfolio.